ekyurdakul/COMP541/README.md

 Execute the following in the Octave command line:
 *pkg install -forge image*

-**TEST SET**
+**Test set**
-I chose NYU as my test set since it has less scenes compared to SUNRGBD (654 vs 5050), and each scene has a maximum of 2000 bounding boxes in it and this way it takes less time to get results.
+I chose NYU as my test set since it has less scenes compared to SUNRGBD (654 vs 5050), and each scene has a maximum of 2000 bounding boxes in it, so this way it takes less time to get results.
-*SUNRGBD contains NYU as well*
+*Note: NYU is a subset of SUNRGBD database*

-**DIFFERENCES**
+**Differences**
 The paper uses the 16 layer version of VGGNet, mine has 19 layers.
 The paper makes use of 7x7 Region-of-Interest (RoI) pooling, however I crop/resize inputs to 224x224 since Knet does not have RoI pooling.